ECHONETv1.0

 RF✗ Silent

-Fusion logic reduces false alarms and identifies threat class — including threats invisible to RF-only systems.
+Fusion logic reduces false alarms and identifies threat class, especially RF-silent low-altitude threats that RF-only systems cannot see.

 System Role